 Creek Kids Series (Grade 4-6)

 Two in class lessons and one half-day fieldtrip to both the Watershed Resource Center and to Old Mission Creek at Bohnett Park.
 Students participate in hands-on activities to learn about the physical, biological components of a healthy creek, watersheds and how they work, sources of water pollution and what students can do to improve water quality.
 Free buses available.
-Call Explore Ecology at (805)884 – 0459 ext.16 to schedule series.
+Call Explore Ecology at (805) 884 – 0459 ext.16 or email firstname.lastname@example.org to schedule series.

 Clean water is critical to public and environmental health.
 Tour the treatment facilities, participate in creek restorations or learn about the design of our water works in these tours and fieldtrips.

 El Estero Wastewater Treatment Plant (Grade 3 and up)